Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: MMHE Benchmark

 \paragraph{Source selection.} We selected the following four datasets: RefCOCO \cite{kazemzadeh-etal-2014-referitgame} for REG, OK-VQA \cite{Marino2019OKVQAAV} for VQA, VisualMRC \cite{VisualMRC2021} for VDU, and MSCOCO \cite{Lin2014MicrosoftCC} for IC.
 We randomly sampled 100 instances from the validation or test subset of each dataset.

 \paragraph{Target generation.} The target texts to be evaluated were generated using state-of-the-art VLMs.
 Specifically, we employed ten VLMs: LLaVA-1.5-7B/13B~\cite{liu2023llava}, InstructBLIP-Vicuna-7B/13B~\cite{Dai23InstructBLIP}, Qwen-VL~\cite{bai2023qwenvl}, Qwen2-VL-Instruct-7B/72B~\cite{Qwen2VL}, CogVLM-Chat~\cite{wang2024cogvlm}, GPT-4o-mini and GPT-4o~\cite{openai2024gpt4ocard}.
-These VLMs include both proprietary and open-source models, as well as various model sizes, which lead to variability in the generated target texts.
-The details of prompts and hyperparameters used for each VLM are provided in Appendix~\ref{sec:app_hp}.
+For each instance, we assigned three distinct VLMs from this pool, ensuring that every instance had exactly three candidate outputs.
+The assignment was balanced across tasks and models.
+This design resulted in 100 instances × 3 outputs = 300 candidate responses per task.

-\paragraph{Human expert evaluation.} Five expert annotators were provided with an explanation of the four multi-modal tasks and instructed to carefully review the definitions of the five evaluation criteria in Table~\ref{tab:criteria}.
-They then rated each target text for each criterion on a five-point scale.
-After completing the evaluations, they conducted a thorough review to ensure consistency.
-Each instance was scored independently by three annotators, resulting in a total of 18,000 human judgment scores.
+\paragraph{Human expert evaluation.} Five expert annotators were given an explanation of the four multi-modal tasks and asked to carefully review the five evaluation criteria in Table~\ref{tab:criteria}.
+They rated each target text on a five-point scale, then conducted a thorough review for consistency.
+Each instance was independently scored by three annotators, yielding 18,000 human judgment scores.

-\paragraph{Overall judgments.} To collect overall judgments, we adopted a best-of-three approach, in which annotators are asked to choose the best text from three candidates.
+\paragraph{Overall judgments.} To collect overall judgments, we adopted a best-of-three approach, in which annotators choose the best output among three responses generated by different models for the same input.
 We did not use a five-point scale for the overall score because defining each rating level (from 1 to 5) for the overall quality is difficult and could introduce bias~\cite{chiang2024chatbotarenaopenplatform}.